bloominstituteoftechnology/react-bubbles/README.md

 Build a login form to authenticate your users.

 - [ ] Construct an AXIOS request to retrieve a token from the server.
-You'll use this token to interact with the API
+You'll use this token to interact with the API (Done)
-- [ ] Save the token to localStorage
+- [ ] Save the token to localStorage (Done)
-- [ ] Build a `axiosWithAuth` module to create an instance of axios with the authentication header
+- [ ] Build a `axiosWithAuth` module to create an instance of axios with the authentication header (Done)
-- [ ] Build a `PrivateRoute` component and use it to protect a route that renders the `BubblesPage` component
+- [ ] Build a `PrivateRoute` component and use it to protect a route that renders the `BubblesPage` component (Done)

 ### Stage 2 - Consuming the API